Last checked and updated on July, 2026.

 Also Read:

-- The 1/12 Rule: Take your normal monthly principal and interest payment, divide it by 12, and add that fraction to your bill each month.
-It mathematically equals a 13th payment by year's end.
+• The 1/12 rule: Take your monthly principal and interest amount, divide it by 12, and add that sliver to every payment.
+By December, you've mathematically made a 13th payment without ever touching a biweekly schedule.

 FAQs About Biweekly Mortgage Payments